zappee/sql-runner/README.md

 _[Release Note](release.md)_

 ## 1) Overview

+The `SQL-Runner` is a small command-line tool written in Java and can be used on all platforms, for which JRE 8 is available.
-The SQL-Runner is a flexible command-line Java tool that can be used to run any SQL commands using bash script and command line.
-It can be used very effectively from Windows/Linux script files.
+The tool can be used to execute any SQL commands, especially it is suitable for executing SQL `select`, `update` and `delete`.
+You can use it to `insert` data into databases as well, but I think this is not the most effective way to do this.
+The tool uses a JDBC driver to connect to a specific database and relatively easy to configure.

-The latest version of the tool only supports Oracle Database server, but it can support different SQL dialects as well.
+The latest version of the tool only supports Oracle Database server, but other SQL dialects can easily be added.

+The result of the executed SQL command is displayed on the standard output.
+When there is an error the tool stops with exit code 1 or 2 and the error message is displayed.

+SQL-Runner is created with a main purpose to be used in Linux shell-scripts or in Windows command line.

 ## 2) Use cases
 #### 2.1) Database status check